Anglo-Russian invasion of Holland: Aftermath

 For the Batavian Republic the material losses sustained during the expedition were severe.
 The Batavian navy lost 16 ships-of-the-line, five frigates, three corvettes, and one brig, out of a total of 55 ships.
 This surrender technically was accepted in the name of the Stadtholder by the British, a conceit they adopted for diplomatic reasons, but a number of the ships were later "purchased" from the Stadtholder by the Royal Navy.

 In France the expedition may have contributed (together with the initial French military reversals in Switzerland) to the fall of the Directoire.
 They were driven from power in the coup d'état of 18 Brumaire by Napoleon Bonaparte.

+Decade later, initially the coalition objective provide a diversion for Austrian forces engaged against Napoleon's troops in Central Europe aimed to secure Scheldt estuary as put pressure France frontline, though the Battle of Wagram had rendered this moot before the expedition sailed destroy the French fleet and dockyards at Antwerp, preventing French naval squadron threats to English Channel, the British attempting sole disastrous amphibious landing Walcheren Campaign, substantial largely loss undone by disease and poor leadership.